 The fee-for-service revenue cycle, according to Joe Sawyer, MBA, chief marketing and communications officer at Integra is “oriented around patients coming in, having a visit with the physician and then the practice ensures that it is appropriately reimbursed for the services it provided.”

 In “the new world of value based care” the practice takes on accountability “for an entire episode of care,” Sawyer explains.
-He gives the example of oncology care model, an alternative payment model, in which case the oncologists are accountable for “cost and quality during the entire period that patient’s receiving chemo, not just the chemo they’re receiving in the office.”
+He gives the example of oncology care model, an alternative payment model, in which case the oncologists are accountable for “cost and quality during the qualifying six-month periods that a patient’s receiving chemo, not just the chemo they’re receiving in the office.”

 Seek new analytics